Kami-Shakujii Station: Station layout

 The station has two island platforms serving three tracks.

 Platforms

 Platforms 2 and 3 share the same track.
 Daytime inbound services generally use Platform 3.

 History

 Kami-Shakujii Station opened on 16 April 1927.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Kami-Shakujii Station becoming "SS13".

 Passenger statistics

-In fiscal 2013, the station was the 21st busiest on the Seibu network with an average of 43,643 passengers daily.
-The passenger figures for previous years are as shown below.
+In fiscal 2013, the station was the 21st busiest on the Seibu network, with an average of 43,643 passengers daily.
+The passenger figures for previous years are shown below.